 Final words on preserving beetroot

-Beetroot is a fabulously easy vegetable to grow, either in pots or directly into the ground.
+Beetroot is a fabulously easy vegetable to grow, either in pots or directly into the ground, we tend to grow lots of them and so learning how to store cooked beets was a necessity for us.
+We also love beetroot as a vegetable throughout the year, so keeping cooked beetroot for longer is also a must for us.
 It’s also a versatile vegetable when it comes to long term storage and retains many of the nutrients regardless of how you store it (so long as you store it well!).
-Let us know how you get on preserving beetroot and which is your preferred preservation method!LetsGrowCook is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
+We hope this guide on how to store raw beetroot and how to store freshly cooked beetroot has been useful for you.
+Let us know how you get on preserving cooked beetroot and which is your preferred preservation method!LetsGrowCook is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates..